stephenajulu/stephenajulu.com/content/blog/6-metaverse-tokens-you-could-invest-in.md

 Think of the Metaverse Index token as a metaverse ETF but for the crypto markets.
 The Metaverse Index token has a maximum supply of 39,602 tokens.

 Source: [7 Metaverse Tokens By Trust Wallet Blog](https://trustwallet.com/blog/7-metaverse-tokens-you-should-know-about)

+To buy any of these cryptocurrencies I suggest you use Binance.

+Binance is a cryptocurrency exchange that is currently the largest exchange in the world in terms of the daily trading volume of cryptocurrencies.

+#### Register by visiting this link: [**Binance**](https://accounts.binance.com/en/register?ref=CL2JFAB6)